Trump and Republicans Face Collision Course over Obamacare

 Sen. Mike Rounds, R-S.D., whose state has just two options for insurance in the individual market, said that it’s not about politics but making sure people don’t suffer.

 “We have to do something to reduce premiums, we have to stabilize the market or real people are going to get hurt,” Rounds said.
-“I don’t think the American people want us to simply walk away and let this think explode which is what it’s doing.”
+“I don’t think the American people want us to simply walk away and let this thing explode, which is what it’s doing.”

 But Trump vacillates between urging Republicans to keep working and making statements that make the insurance system stable and predictable.